Verified July 2026 · Cited to primary sources

 UNKNOWN

 Not quoted on purpose.
-Melanotan-2 is sold only through illegal/gray channels, it is an unapproved new drug, and it carries a red safety flag — there is no legitimate price to cite and no source we would link.
+Melanotan-2 is sold only through illegal/gray channels, it is an unapproved new drug, and it carries a red safety flag.
+There is no legitimate price to cite and no source we would link.

 No legal supervised access route right now.